odud-by/uae-fdi-resilience-analysis/README.md

 The trade-off between the ARDL model and the trend anchor framework illustrates why blending is necessary.
 The ARDL specification captures historical dynamics and allows for partial normalization after exceptionally strong inflows.
 The trend anchor, by contrast, reflects the acceleration evident in 2023–2024.

-An equal-weighted blend (w_ARDL = 0.5) provides a neutral midpoint between normalization and momentum.
+An equal-weighted blend (w = 0.5) provides a neutral midpoint between normalization and momentum.
 However, forward-looking evidence supports an anchor-heavy baseline for policy interpretation.
 In practice, w = 0.3 better aligns the forecast with current structural momentum.
 This recommendation rests on three key considerations:

 **1. Multi-year capital deployment in advanced technology**

 Large-scale AI and data infrastructure investments are committed and phased beyond 2025.
-The Microsoft–G42 partnership includes a $15 billion investment program, with significant deployment completed by end-2025 and additional capital scheduled through 2026–2029.
+The Microsoft–G42 partnership includes a USD 15 billion investment program, with significant deployment completed by end-2025 and additional capital scheduled through 2026–2029.
 The UAE’s 5 GW “Stargate” AI campus, supported by global partners including Nvidia and Oracle, is rolling out capacity through 2026.
 These long-horizon capex programs support a forecast that moderates gradually rather than reverting quickly.

 **2. Ongoing greenfield pipeline, not fully realized flows**